Who Will Replace Biden as Democrats’ Presidential Candidate?

 The party can’t hold another primary and the Democratic National Convention, set to begin Aug.
 19 in Chicago, is just around the corner.

 In that scenario, Democrats still had time to hold primary elections.
-They eventually chose Johnson’s vice president, Hubert Humphrey, but the party’s left flank was deeply disaffected by the Johnson administration’s conduct of the war.
+After Sen. Robert F. Kennedy’s assassination June 6 in Los Angeles as he claimed California in the primaries, the party eventually chose Johnson’s vice president, Hubert Humphrey.
+But the party’s left flank was deeply disaffected by the Johnson administration’s conduct of the war in Vietnam.

 Will we see history repeat itself?
 The anti-Israel protesters who’ve been disrupting cities and college campuses weren’t too happy with Biden, and it remains to be seen how they will respond to a new candidate.

-Biden’s 3,896 pledged convention delegates are free to vote for a replacement at the DNC.
+Biden’s 3,896 pledged convention delegates are free to vote for a replacement at the Democratic National Convention.
 The total number of Democratic delegates is 3,949, so the president had nearly all of them.
 If the delegates don’t reach a majority decision with 1,976 votes on a nominee, the party’s so-called superdelegates, over 700 of them, will decide who to nominate.

 Superdelegates are party leaders, and the list typically consists of officeholders and former officeholders.